JOThurgood/mhd-ray-tracing/README.md

 ### wkb_fast_zerobeta.py

 Contains the data structure for an individual ray path (class Ray:), and functions related to advancing and sampling the path in time.
+Will soon also contain classes and functions relating to collections of rays ('Swarms') and their advancement and manipulation en-masse.

+**USE**
 Typically import the module into a script under alias wkb

 ```python